 Google Vault doesn’t support ediscovery

-The biggest Google Vault drawback is that it doesn’t help with eDiscovery, which is one of the key functions in email and social media archiving today.
+A major Google Vault drawback is that it doesn’t help with ediscovery, which is one of the key functions in email and social media archiving today.

 With Google Vault, you won’t be able to manage stored messages efficiently, create retention tags and policies, nor index and retrieve required information precisely.

 To navigate through eDiscovery, you need an archiving tool that will help you browse through terabytes of data within seconds to retrieve crucial information.
-This is where Google Vault can’t compete with other archiving industry vendors.
+This is where Google Vault can’t compete with other, specialized archiving industry vendors, whose solutions come with advanced ediscovery features like cases, classifications and integrated redaction.

 Otherwise, you will miss deadlines and fail to provide key pieces of information.